 Can This Be Prevented?

-Whether you have had an ankle injury previously or not, there are always ways to prevent or avoid any kind of injuries or say preventative measures.
+Whether you have had an ankle injury previously or not, there are always ways to prevent or avoid any kind of injuries through preventative measures.
 You can wear sports wrap around your ankle to provide support and improve your balance.
 This will prevent your foot from twisting or movement of your ankle joint can be limited as this won’t move your foot out of place.
 You can do exercise before any kind of physical activity to increase mobility, flexibility, and strengthen your ankle and muscles around it.
 Moreover, stretching is always recommended before and after your exercise to stabilize your ankle and improve your balance.

 What if The Damage is Done?
 How to Treat a sprained ankle?